softwaresecured/mitmws-updates/README.md

 # WsProxy Updates
-This repo is a collection of scripts and payloads for the WsProxy pentesting proxy.
-The updates are signed and detiailed in the manifest.txt file that is periodically checked by WsProxy.
+This repository is a collection of scripts and payloads for the WsProxy pentesting proxy.

 # Update types:
 - Script variables